6 Morning Workouts: Best Workout Routine To Start Your Day In 2025

 3. Kick your feet back and get into a high-plank position then do a pushup and push back up while explosively jumping into the air.

-• Full-Body Engagement: Ensure a smooth flow by engaging your core, performing the squat, push-up, and jump explosively.
+• Ensure a smooth flow by engaging your core, performing the squat, push-up, and jump explosively.
 This maximizes the benefits of the Burpee.

-• Maintain Proper Form: Maintain a neutral spine throughout, and land softly when jumping to protect your joints.
+• Maintain a neutral spine throughout, and land softly when jumping to protect your joints.
 Proper form is essential for safety and effectiveness.

-• Controlled Breathing: Focus on controlled breathing to sustain your energy throughout the exercise.
+• Focus on controlled breathing to sustain your energy throughout the exercise.
 Inhale during the squat and push-up, and exhale when jumping to maintain a steady rhythm.

 Jumping Jacks